CORONAVIRUS JOB RETENTION SCHEME

 Whatever pensionable pay the employee has in the pay period.

 What happens if employees are off sick?

-To help in the immediate situation, the government is currently updating the rules to allow SSP to be paid earlier.
+To help in the immediate situation, the Government has amended the rules for SSP linked to COVID-19.
 More details are available here.

 If an employee decides to stop making contributions given the reduction in wage, should the employer still pay in?